declarativesystems/r_profile/REFERENCE.md

 ### r_profile::cloud::vsphere

-R_profile::Cloud::Vsphere

-Setup the dependencies for the puppetlabs/vsphere forge module and manage the passed-in hash of VMs.

 The forge module uses some locally gems for Vsphere library in order to talk to the Vsphere API